learn-co-curriculum/node-non-blocking-weather-lab/README.md

 ## Objectives

-1. Implement a CLI app that makes request to a third-party service and which uses event emitters
+1. Implement a CLI app that makes request to a third-party service and yuses event emitters
 1. Describe how to work with OpenWeatherMaps API
 1. Get OpenWeatherMaps API key